What is conjunctivitis?

 How is chemical conjunctivitis treated?

 The ideal treatment for chemical conjunctivitis is to remove the cause of the irritation.
 For instance, if chlorinated water irritates your eyes, wear swimming goggles.
 In cases where these measures won’t work, other types of prescription and over-the-counter eye drops are available to help relieve the discomfort.
-Consult your optometrist to recommend the best therapy to provide relief from chemical conjunctivitis.
+Consult your optometrist to recommend the best therapy..

 Source: